Gresham24/Invoice-Creator-App/src/To-do-list.md

 # TO DO:

+1. Retain values on Routing when back button clicked

-1. Add input for discount % and tax % above extra information section
+Add input for discount % and tax % above extra information section

 2. Caclulations for the following for form input: